Weber-AGV/SelfDrivingCars/software/overview.md

 ## Raspberry Pi 4

-The Raspberry Pi 4 on both the TurtleBot 4 and TurtleBot 4 Lite comes preinstalled with Ubuntu 20.04 Server, ROS 2 Galactic, and TurtleBot 4 software.
+The purpose of the Raspberry Pi 4 is to run the TurtleBot 4 ROS nodes, run sensor ROS nodes, use bluetooth to connect to the TurtleBot 4 controller, access GPIO, and more.
 The latest TurtleBot 4 images can be found [here](http://download.ros.org/downloads/turtlebot4/).
-The purpose of the Raspberry Pi 4 is to run the TurtleBot 4 ROS nodes, run sensor ROS nodes, use bluetooth to connect to the TurtleBot 4 controller, access GPIO, and more.

 ## User PC

-The user's PC is used to configure the robot, visualise sensor data, run the TurtleBot 4 simulation, and run additional software.
-The PC is required to run Ubuntu 20.04 with ROS 2 Galactic installed, Ubuntu 22.04 with Ros 2 Humble installed or to use a [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine) running Ubuntu 20.04 or 22.04.
+The user's PC is used to configure the robot, visualize sensor data, run the TurtleBot 4 simulation, and run additional software.
+The PC is required to run Ubuntu 22.04 with Ros 2 Humble installed.
 A typical laptop or desktop will offer significantly higher processing performance than the Raspberry Pi can, so running applications such as [Nav2 or SLAM](./turtlebot4_common.md#navigation) on the PC will provide significant performance improvements.